 - Manipulate the standard URL scheme for dynamic pages (see the customize product URLs article)

-If your site consists of large content blocks or a large number of content pages, you can also use our standard integrationsintegrations - Pre-built data connectors from API providers to Frontastic, for example, commercetools, Adyen, and Contentful. to serve content from a headless Content Management System (CMS) to Frontastic (see our integrations section) or add a custom extension to your CMS (see our extensions section).
+If your site consists of large content blocks or a large number of content pages, you can also use our standard integrations to serve content from a headless Content Management System (CMS) to Frontastic (see our integrations section) or add a custom extension to your CMS (see our extensions section).

-You can also implement your own microservice to serve content from an arbitrary source (for example, a database or even plain text files) and attach this to Frontastic using a custom extensionextension - Data connectors that you add specifically to your project. (see our retrieving custom data article for more information).
+You can also implement your own microservice to serve content from an arbitrary source (for example, a database or even plain text files) and attach this to Frontastic using a custom extension (see our retrieving custom data article for more information).

 - Implementing a microservice that serves the navigation structure